Corruption in Sri Lanka: Ugandan links

-Yahapalanaya government (2015-2019)
+Yahapalanaya government (2015–2019)

 The government formed in 2015 under Maithripala Sirisena and Prime Minister Ranil Wickremesinghe came in promising to tackle corruption.
 Ending corruption at all levels was the key objective put in place by the Sri Lanka Freedom Party and United National Party joint government during their election campaigns in 2015.

 Sirisena promised to take necessary action against the Rajapaksas regarding the corrupt practices while Mahinda Rajapaksa served as the President of Sri Lanka.
-However, the Yahapalanaya government itself was embroiled in a huge Central Bank of Sri Lanka bond scandal within a month after taking office.
+However, the Yahapalanaya government itself was embroiled in a huge Central Bank of Sri Lanka bond scandal within a month of taking office.
 Arjuna Mahendran was appointed as the Central Bank governor, replacing Ajith Nivard Cabraal, who was involved in the bond scandal.

 In 27 February 2015, newly appointed CBSL governor Arjuna Mahendran advertised the sale of Rs.
-1 billion in 30-year government bonds at a coupon of 12.5% Despite several accounts erroneously cite an indicative rate of 9.5%.
+1 billion in 30-year government bonds at a coupon of 12.5% Despite several accounts erroneously citing an indicative rate of 9.5%.
 The sale was oversubscribed with 36 bids of totaling Rs.
 20 billion.
 The majority of bidders, 26, bid for Rs.
-100 million or less at a rate of 9.5%–10.5%.
+100 million or less at a rate of 9.5–10.5%.
 However, a few bidders, including Perpetual Treasuries Limited, wanted interest rates of 11%–12%.
 On 27 February 2015, the CBSL accepted Rs.
-10 billion in bids at rates of 9.5%–12.5%, which meant that the base value of the auction doubled twenty times.
-The issuing of ten times the advertised bonds, and at a higher than expected rate, was alleged to cost the Sri Lankan government an additional Rs.
+10 billion in bids at rates of 9.5–12.5%, which meant that the base value of the auction doubled twenty times.
+The issuing of ten times the advertised bonds, and at a higher than-expected rate, was alleged to cost the Sri Lankan government an additional Rs.
 1.6 billion ($ 10.6 million), though this alleged loss was disputed by the Leader of the House of Parliament.
 A petition was lodged in the Supreme Court of Sri Lanka contesting the methodology used to allege such a loss.
-Perpetual Treasuries was issued, directly and indirectly, with Rs.
+Perpetual Treasuries were issued, directly and indirectly, with Rs.
 5 billion in bonds at 12.5%.
 Perpetual Treasuries was one of the primary dealers in the sale and is owned by Mahendran's son-in-law Arjun Aloysius.
 The primary dealer had also appointed the sister of the former Central Bank Governor Ajit Nivard Cabraal onto the Board of its holding company.

-In 2016, Sirisena into his second year presidency was involved in a controversy after allegations were raised that he and his political adviser had reportedly demanded a political donation to be paid by the Australian based company Snowy Mountains Engineering Company.
-As per the company emails, the incident happened when Sirisena was a cabinet minister during the tenure as Mahinda Rajapaksa as the president.
+In 2016, Sirisena into his second year presidency was involved in a controversy after allegations were raised that he and his political adviser had reportedly demanded a political donation to be paid by the Australian-based company Snowy Mountains Engineering Company.
+As per the company emails, the incident happened when Sirisena was a cabinet minister during the tenure of Mahinda Rajapaksa as the president.
 The overseas staff members of Snowy Mountains Engineering Company had bribed officials to secure a $2.3 million sewerage project in 2011.
 In return, Sirisena was all set to approve the awarding of the dam contract to SMEC worth $1.82 million.